cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 * In the next chapter, focus on treatment considerations for patients with disorganized attachment who show a prominent mix of both anxious-preoccupied and dismissing strategies.

-### CHAPTER 13 Treating Disorganized or Fearful Attachment
+## Chapter 13 Treating Disorganized or Fearful Attachment

 **Chapter 13: Treating Disorganized or Fearful Attachment**